 I would like to clarify here that what I contest is not the reality of psychotic people’s suffering – having gone through what I have, personally and with my family, there can hardly be any doubt about that.
 What I am contesting are assumptions underlying our use of terms like “medication” and “schizophrenic.”

 Regarding the mechanisms by which antipsychotic drugs “work,” the specific action of the drugs on the brain is poorly understood, but what is known is that they mostly damp down the normal chemical functioning of the brain in a generalized way, primarily blocking dopamine receptors.
 As discussed by Lucy Johnstone, the effects reported by many psychotic individuals include a sense of profound emotional numbness among other serious side effects.
 From one vantage point, all the effects of the drugs could be viewed as “side effects” in that they interfere with normal reactions of the brain to the environment.
-Grace Jackson has written powerfully about the dangers of these drugs, the long-term use of which of which is implicated in lifestyle diseases which contribute to psychotic people dying 20-30 years younger than people not given these labels.
+Grace Jackson has written powerfully about the dangers of these drugs, the long-term use of which is implicated in lifestyle diseases which contribute to psychotic people dying 20-30 years younger than people not given these labels.

 Contrary to popular belief, we do not know that these drugs act in any way similar to how insulin addresses diabetes or how penicillin targets an infection.
 And yet it is commonly believed that antipsychotic drugs target specific disease processes in the brains of psychotic people.
 The NIMH even states, on its public webpage about “schizophrenia”: